Your shopping cart is empty!

 5. Let it grow

 This might sound counterintuitive, but it makes complete sense when you think about it.
-For better, longer lasting effects, with Harley Wax the hair only needs to be a few millimiters long, but for best result wax with at least 5mm of hair.
-So, if you have been shaving the region, best to stop well in advance of your treatment date.
+Harley Wax products can remove hair that’s only a few millimetres long.
+However, for the best, long lasting results, the hair should be allowed to grow at least 5mm in length before you wax again.
+So if you have been shaving the region, it would be best to stop well in advance of your treatment date.
 Also, book your second treatment after the hair has grown back about the same length to ensure that you don’t wax off some of the hair only for the slower-growing ones to reappear halfway to your next treatment.

 If there are still some things you are unsure of, it is always a good idea to discuss them with your chosen therapist before the treatment.
 And remember, there is no shame in deciding that this treatment is not for you.
 Do what you feel comfortable with.
 If you have wax related questions or would like a referral to a salon that uses the best quality Harley Wax products, get in touch via our website.